 Cultural Importance

-Other ways to ask how the person is doing
+Other ways to ask how someone is

-Are there variations and synonyms for “Genki desu ka?” in the Japanese language.
+There are variations and synonyms for “Genki desu ka?” in the Japanese language.
 Some of these variations and synonyms include:

 Ikaga desu ka? (いかがですか?)